-How does school funding work and how does the Budget affect it?
+How has the 2021 Budget affect school funding?

 *To note: The overall core schools funding presented in the charts covers funding through the schools, high needs and central school services block of the dedicated schools grant (DSG), and other smaller grants such as pupil premium and the public sector compensation for employer costs of the Health and Social Care Levy.
 The per pupil figures are therefore higher than the funding schools are allocated through the schools NFF, and paid via the schools block of the DSG.

-The following charts illustrate schools’ revenue funding in real terms and then cash terms
+The following charts illustrate schools’ revenue funding in real terms and then cash terms: